A Question & Answers Platform

 Shape your Community

 Do you want an open-ended tolerant discussion forum?
 Perhaps one that focuses on a service your organization provides?
-Via a meta moderation system, and Like and Unwanted buttons, your staff and core members can shape the nature and contents of the forum.
+Via a meta moderation system, and Like and Unwanted votes, your staff and core members can shape the nature and contents of the forum.
 This prevents, for example, a site about open-minded political ideas from becoming an echo chamber, or going off-topic and be be taken over by cute kittens.